swiftbird07/elastic-agent-android/README.md

 ## Contributions and Feedback

 We are open to feature requests, contributions, questions, and any feedback.
 If you're interested in contributing or have suggestions for improvement, please feel free to reach out or submit an issue/pull request on our GitHub repository.

 ---
-This project is not affiliated with Elastic or Elastic Agent.
+**Disclaimer:** This project is not affiliated with Elastic or Elastic Agent.
 It is an independent implementation created by the community for educational and experimental purposes.
 The maintainers of this project are not responsible for any misuse or damage caused by the software.
 Use at your own risk.
 See license for more details.
 The Elastic Agent logo is a registered trademark of Elastic N.V. and is used here for illustrative purposes only and does not imply any affiliation with or endorsement by Elastic N.V.